TomodomoCo/secret-keeper/README.md

 Secret Keeper helps you load up various credential/secret files, typically YAML or JSON.

-(Only YAML is supported at the moment.)

 ## Usage

-Given the following YAML file, `database.yml`:
+Given a YAML file like this one, which we'll call `database.yml`:

 ```yaml
 dev: